State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

 \subsubsection{IR3: Contextual Information}

 Contextual information refers to data used to determine the current or future states of a component or to make decisions and recommendations without being directly derived from the physical entity being maintained.
-Examples of contextual information include environmental data and temporal and spatial information from sensor measurements.
-Contextual information is crucial to understanding the external factors that may impact the performance, degradation, and lifespan of the physical entity.
-Simultaneously, low-level contextual data (e.g., temperature readings) can potentially serve as input for deriving high-level contextual data (e.g., environmental thermal profile).
-By incorporating both low-level and high-level contextual information into the analysis, organizations can gain a more comprehensive understanding of the factors affecting their assets, allowing for more accurate predictions and maintenance decision-making.
-For a more in-depth understanding of how IR3 (i.e., contextual information) is leveraged within PMx DTs across diverse industries, readers are suggested to consult the comprehensive explorations detailed in the literature review \cite{TAO2018169,kapteyn2020toward,kapteyn2022data}.
+Examples include environmental data and temporal and spatial information from sensor measurements.
+Contextual information is crucial for understanding the external factors that may impact the performance, degradation, and lifespan of the physical entity.
+Additionally, low-level contextual data (e.g., temperature readings) can serve as input for deriving high-level contextual data (e.g., environmental thermal profiles).
+By incorporating both low-level and high-level contextual information into their analysis, organizations can gain a more comprehensive understanding of the factors affecting their assets, enabling more accurate predictions and informed maintenance decision making.
+For a more detailed exploration of how IR3 is utilized within PMx DTs across various industries, readers are encouraged to consult the comprehensive discussions in the literature review~\cite{TAO2018169,kapteyn2020toward,kapteyn2022data}.

-\textbf{Aviation:} Contextual information supports numerous substructures within the aviation maintenance framework.
-For instance, research related to empennage maintenance frequently employs data on environmental conditions.
-This information proves instrumental in determining the prospective state of the associated structure \cite{montel2016validation}.
-In contrast, the maintenance of powerplant components necessitates a more extensive collection of contextual characteristics.
-These encompass a broad array of parameters such as the total temperature and pressure at the fan inlet, the output of the Low Pressure Compressor (LPC), the outlet of the High Pressure Compressor (HPC), and the output of the Low Pressure Turbine (LPT) \cite{VERMA20061342}.
-This comprehensive contextual information set is critical to accurately assessing the current state of the powerplant components and predicting their future performance and potential failures.
+\textbf{Aviation:} Contextual information supports various substructures within the aviation maintenance framework.
+For example, research on empennage maintenance often relies on environmental data, which is instrumental in determining the future state of the associated structure~\cite{montel2016validation}.
+In contrast, the maintenance of powerplant components requires a more extensive collection of contextual characteristics.
+These include a wide range of parameters such as the total temperature and pressure at the fan inlet, output from the low pressure compressor, outlet of the high pressure compressor, and output from the low pressure turbine~\cite{VERMA20061342}.
+This comprehensive set of contextual information is critical for accurately assessing the current state of powerplant components and predicting their future performance and potential failures.